DiegelD/CarND-Path-Planning-Project/README.md

 Simplified, the topic is **what to do next**?
 And not on a minute level of what  exact control input to give a to steering wheel but more of a macroscopic level whether it's a left or right or change lanes of a highway or take an exit.

-*Personal Note, after you understand a "Behavior Planer" you will never look at you own drive skill the same level as before*
+*Personal Note, after you understand a "Behavior Planner" you will never look at you own drive skill the same level as before*

 **What functionalities belog to a Behavior Planner and what is a Path Planner**?
 The figure below shows the full interactions of a Behavior Planner with all its belonging functionality, control flows and the update times.